sotall/dogbar-demo/.docs/hero-backgrounds-implementation-status.md

 ## Known Limitations

-- Media selection currently requires manual URL entry
-- No preview of video playback speed in admin (must test on live page)
+- No preview of video playback speed in admin modal (must test on live page)
-- No drag-and-drop media upload (relies on existing media library)
+- No drag-and-drop media upload in selection modal (use Media Library page)
 - No image optimization (uses original file sizes)
+- Default media array is hardcoded (add new defaults manually)